 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the Statement of profit and loss when the asset is derecognised.

-Research and development costs

-Research costs are expensed as incurred.

-Development expenditure incurred on an individual project is recognised as an intangible asset when the Company can demonstrate all the following:
+Research and development costs Research costs are expensed as incurred.
+Development expenditure incurred on an individual project is recognised as an intangible

 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)